HarFProFour12/projectgen/README.md

 # ProjectGen

-ProjectGen is an AI-powered project idea generator designed to help makers quickly come up with realistic project ideas based on the components, time, budget, and difficulty they have available.
+ProjectGen is an project idea generator powered by HackAI designed to help us tinkerers quickly come up with project ideas we can actually make, tailored to our specific needs, taking things like available components, time, budget, and difficulty level into account.

-Instead of spending ages trying to think of something to build, you can tell ProjectGen what you have, and it will generate several project ideas that fit your limitations.
+Instead of a lot of time trying to think of a project idea, you can tell ProjectGen what you have, and it will generate 5 project ideas that fit your requirements.

 ![ProjectGen](images/projectgen.png)